A Creed perfume costs more than $300 for a 100 ml / 3.4 fl oz bottle. As of the time of writing this article, the Aventus perfume is $445.

 Examples of Veblen goods include luxury cars such as Ferrari, Lamborghini, clothes from Louis Vuitton etc.

-People want these products more as status symbols, rather than the actual quality of the product itself.
+People want these products for the social status they provide, rather than the actual quality of the product itself.

 Creed perfumes are by all definitions Veblen goods.

-They are good products to be fair, but there countless other perfumes in the $50-100 range that smell as good as Creed perfumes and have identical or better performance.
+They are good products to be fair, but there are countless other perfumes in the $100-200 range that smell as good as Creed perfumes and have identical or better performance.

 However, people buy Creeds because of the price tags.
 They want to wear a perfume that few or no other people own or can afford to own, and this type of exclusivity costs extra money.

-Ironically though, Creed perfumes sell so well that the company has decided to raise prices for their perfumes, otherwise they’ll become too common and risk hurting the luxurious feel of the brand.
+Ironically though, Creed perfumes sell so well that the company has had to raise prices for their perfumes, otherwise they’ll become too common and risk hurting the luxurious feel of the brand.

 Seinfeld was one of most successful and innovative TV series ever made, so much so it created a huge number of TV series that copied everything that made Seinfeld such a hit.